drachenwald/dun-in-mara/events/2022/strawberry-raid/index.md

 ## Register

 Registration will open on 1 February 2022.
+Family tickets will be available.
+We are not going to attempt to define "family"; just be sensible about it.

 ## Travel